hackerschoice/hackerschoice.github.io/segfault/down/index.md

 It's an IQ test.
 It separates the talents from the imbeciles.

 ---
-<div style="text-align:center">*Bug Bounty, Miners, Bots, AI, DDoS, xray bros and anyone who takes without giving...
+<div style="text-align:center">Bug Bounty, Miners, Bots, AI, DDoS, xray bros and anyone who takes without giving:
 Segfault is not for you.
-Return when you have found purpose in life.*🤣</div>
+Return when you have found purpose in life.🤣</div>

 ---